MrYsLab/pymata4/docs/concurrency.md

 module.
 It breaks its tasks into three main threads, the *Command Thread*, the *Reporter Thread*, and the *Serial Data Reciever Thread*.

 The concurrency model is depicted in the diagram below.
-The three threads, including the data structures used to provide for inter-thread communication, are contained in the rectangle with the solid border.
+The three threads, including the data structures that provide inter-thread communication, are contained in the rectangle with the solid border.
 This rectangle constitutes the pymata4 package.

 The user application is depicted on the left side of the diagram, and the Arduino containing the